 Many students have been working hard for many months in preparation for this fair, and they will find their discussions with you to be a highlight of their three days at UBC.
 Many students look up to their judges as role models – as the type of student or scientist they would like to become.
 While this is a competitive science fair, our first priority is that all students have a positive judging experience.

 Your role as a judge is not only to evaluate the merit of the projects, but also to provide helpful, constructive feedback as an expert in your field.
 Please acknowledge the strengths in each project you visit and phrase suggestions constructively.
 Detailed feedback and critique should be provided on written comment sheets that will be delivered to the students on the final day of the fair.
 Many students are disappointed if they receive only positive feedback and yet do not win a gold medal; please do provide constructive feedback that will give the student some idea of how the project might be strengthened.

 Scientific thought (50%): The judges will evaluate the scientific thought in the design, analysis, and interpretation of the work.
-New, original experimental research will get marked on a higher level than projects that duplicate existing work.
+New and original experimental research will receive higher marks than projects that duplicate existing work.

 Originality and creativity (33%): The judges will determine whether the project shows a novel approach and uses creativity in its design.
 Did the student think outside of the box to answer the research question or develop a new prototype, or was there limited imagination put into the project?

 There are several types of projects, challenge categories and grade levels.
-More details can be seen here:
+More about this >

-We ask that each judge provide written feedback for the student on the form provided.
-These forms will be given to each student after the Awards Ceremony on Saturday.
+We ask that each judge provide written feedback for each student they evaluated, using the form provided.
+These forms will be given to each student after the Awards Ceremonies on Saturday.
 You should have sufficient time during the judging process to ensure that this feedback is specific and complete.

 Please acknowledge what was done well and provide constructive suggestions for improvement or future work.